pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-14-grand-anse-bay.md

 {{< two-images src1="IMG_7532.jpg" alt1="Look!
 A double rainbow!" ratio1="1x1" src2="IMG_9610.jpg" alt2="Dramatic sunset after the showers" ratio2="1x1" >}}

-At night, we enjoyed a very apt game of '[PANDEMIC](https://boardgamegeek.com/boardgame/30549/pandemic)'.
-This great game teaches cooperation and long-term strategy.
+At night, we enjoyed a very apt board game of ['PANDEMIC'](https://boardgamegeek.com/boardgame/30549/pandemic).
+This great game teaches cooperation and long-term strategy, the very things you need to survive a pandemic.
 Just a tip if you're in lockdown these days.

 {{< image src="IMG_9611.jpg" alt="Playing Pandemic" ratio="3x2" >}}